 Responsibilities, chances are you have too many of them, and sometimes finding time for yourself can seem like the last thing you have time for!
 Today we’re going to look at how we can learn to prioritize and balance our responsibilities so that we don’t forget to include ourselves in the equation.

-List 1: Every time commitment should be included, whether it’s part of your daily schedule, a weekly activity, or yearly commitment.
+List 1: Every commitment should be included, whether it’s part of your daily schedule, a weekly activity, or yearly commitment.
 Everything you spend time doing should be on your list.

 Take your time with these lists, they don’t need to be completed in an hour, carry them around with you for a week and add things as you see yourself doing them, or as you think of them.